ankitects/anki-manual/src/studying.md

 study, and you can search for flagged cards in the Browse screen.
 This is useful when you want to take some action on the card at a later date, such as looking up a word when you get home.
+Anki 2.1.45+ allows flags to be renamed.
+Please, keep in mind that if you rename a flag, the name change will affect to all your profiles.

 - **Bury Card / Note**: Hides a card or all of the note’s cards from review until the next day.
 (If you want to unbury cards before then, you can click the “unbury”